A common foot type is flat feet.

 Always discuss oral medication with your primary care physician prior to taking it.
-When conservative therapy does not alleviate the symptoms of painful flat feet, surgery may be necessary.
+When conservative therapy does not alleviate the symptoms of painful flat feet New York City patients may require surgical intervention.
 Flat foot Surgery may be required to repair damaged soft tissue structures such as tendons and ligaments.
 In severe flatfoot cases, midfoot joint implants and/or bone repair may be required.

 At Gotham Footcare in NYC, we strive at recognizing your individual needs and desired outcomes while formulating an effective and personalized treatment plan with the highest quality care available.

 What sets Gotham Footcare apart from other podiatry offices is our dedication to providing you with the education you need to make well-informed decisions regarding your care.
 Regardless of what your foot and ankle trouble may be, at Gotham Footcare our team will work tirelessly to help you feel better.
 At Gotham Footcare, we help you put your best foot forward.